 - a.
 Collect and compile statistical reports of the churches for the calendar year ending December 31. - b.
 Review the information submitted by the churches to ensure its accuracy. - c.
-Prepare an annual directory for digital download, which shall consist of a listing of: synodical and classical functionaries, synodical and classical standing committees, classical statistics; churches by province/state, including profiles of each church in the federation; alphabetical directories of all ministers of the United Reformed Churches, including those emeritated, deceased, released, and deposed from office, as well as licensed exhorters and candidates for the ministry. - d.
-Prepare and present a report to synod with an explanation and analysis of the statistical reports for a meaningful understanding of them by synod.
+Prepare an annual directory for digital download, which shall consist of a listing of: synodical and classical functionaries, synodical and classical standing committees, classical statistics; churches by province/state, including profiles of each church in the federation; alphabetical directories of all ministers of the United Reformed Churches, including those emeritated, deceased, released, and deposed from office, as well as licensed exhorters and candidates for the ministry.
+In addition, the Statistician shall differentiate between infant and adult baptisms; differentiate between exclusion of a baptized member and exclusion of professing members due to resignation; URCNA membership transfers (in / out); NAPARC membership transfers (in / out); non-NAPARC membership (release / receptions); differentiate between elders and deacons; minister's birth year; and same church membership analysis. - d.
+Prepare and present a report to synod with an explanation and analysis of the statistical reports for a meaningful understanding of them by synod. - e.
+Make recommendations within the bounds of the statistician's mandate.